 1986-1992 Separation, Bankruptcy, Illness, At large in the world, The second book

 The second half of the 1980’s bring hard times for Niek.
 He becomes seriously ill, is declared bankrupt and goes through divorce.
 In 1985 he writes his second book titled ‘Liefde Agressie Depressie’ (Love Aggression Depression).

 He meets Elinor Detiger, a woman with an extensive network who introduces him to the world at large.
 With her he visits the United States of America and the United nations and Asia where he meets the Dalai Lama.

-In 1993 ‘Love Agression Depression’ is published in an English translation.
+In 1993 ‘Love Aggression Depression’ is published in an English and German translation.
 He gives a series of twenty lectures in the Davidshuis in Rotterdam which were initially available as audio cassettes and have more recently been released on CD.

 1992-1999 A new practice for preventative medicine Praktijk voor preventieve geneeswijze.
 Lectures and Courses